 Credit Card Debt

 Now if credit card debt is something you are struggling with there are a few ways to help lessen the burden.
-If possible, transfer balances to a loan or other credit cards with lower interest rates.
+If possible, transfer balances to a loan or other credit cards with lower interest rates or get a credit card consolidation loan.
 Find ways to save elsewhere in your budget so you can put as much money as possible towards your monthly payments.
 If you have multiple cards, put as much money as you can towards one card each month, while making minimum payments on the rest, until that first one is paid off.
 Then move to the next until they are all paid off.

 This has often been seen as a dirty word.
 Someone who has filed bankruptcy may see themselves as a failure and may feel that everyone around them sees them that way too.
 But in some cases it is the best option to get help paying creditors and “starting over”, in a sense, financially.